Integrating AI Agents in Microsoft Teams for Collaboration

 - “After this meeting, list decisions, action items and owners with suggested due dates.”

 Pin the agent to the meeting chat.
 Save the draft agenda as a message so the agent can reference it.
-If an agent suggests follow-ups, check the suggested owners before turning them into Planner tasks.
+If an agent suggests follow-ups, check the owners before turning them into Planner tasks.

 Enhancing Task Management with AI Collaboration